C-ORG/whitepaper/README.md

 **Important note about the currency used to interact with a DAT**

 In the following examples, we are using ETH (the currency of the Ethereum blockchain) as the currency to interact with the DAT.
 ETH is the native currency for an Ethereum-based DAT.
 It does not mean that end users (individuals and organizations) will necessarily have to manipulate ETH to interact with DATs.
-One can envision a future where services are created to allow end users to use fiat currency like USD or EUR to interact with a DAT, greatly simplifying the user experience.
+First, ETH can be replaced by a stablecoin (like [DAI](https://makerdao.com/dai/)) to remove the volatility associated with ETH.
+Second, one can also envision a future where services are created to allow end users to use fiat currency like USD or EUR to interact with a DAT, greatly simplifying the user experience.

 <h4 id="bondingcurve">Understanding the token bonding curve model</h4>